awsdocs/aws-codeartifact-user-guide/doc_source/welcome.md

 ## How does CodeArtifact work?<a name="codeartifact-how-does-it-work"></a>

- Your software packages are stored in repositories, and repositories are stored in a domain\.
-We recommend that you use one production domain for your organization and then add repositories to it\.
+CodeArtifact stores software packages in repositories\.
+Every CodeArtifact repository is a member of a single CodeArtifact domain\.
+We recommend that you use one production domain for your organization with one or more repositories\.
 For example, each repository might be used for a different development team\.
-Packages in your repositories can then be found, shared, and discovered across your teams\.
+Packages in your repositories can then be discovered and shared across your development teams\.

- To add packages to a repository, you can configure it with access to a package manager \(**npm**, **PyPI**, or **Maven**\)\.
-Then you use the package manager to publish packages to it\.
-You can also ingest open source packages into a repository by configuring it with an external connection to an open source public repository like npmjs, Maven Central, and PyPI\.
+ To add packages to a repository, configure a package manager such as `npm` or `maven` to use the repository endpoint \(URL\)\.
+You can then use the package manager to publish packages to repository\.
+You can also import open\-source packages into a repository by configuring it with an external connection to a public repository such as npmjs, NuGet Gallery, Maven Central, or PyPI\.
 For more information, see [Add an external connection](external-connection.md)\.

- You can make packages in repositories available to another repository\.
-To do this, configure their repositories as upstream repositories to the other repository\.
-All package versions that are available to the upstream repositories are also available to the downstream repository\.
-In addition, all packages that are available to the upstream repositories through an external connection to a public repository are available to the downstream repository\.
-Simply use one or more of a repository's three endpoints \(one for each package manager format\) to access the available packages\.
+ You can make packages in one repository available to another repository in the same domain\.
+To do this, configure one repository as an upstream of the other\.
+All package versions available to the upstream repository are also available to the downstream repository\.
+In addition, all packages that are available to the upstream repository through an external connection to a public repository are available to the downstream repository\.
 For more information, see [Working with upstream repositories in CodeArtifact](repos-upstream.md)\.

 ## How do I get started with CodeArtifact?<a name="how-do-i-get-started"></a>